apache/doris/docs/en/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

                 s3_max_connections: the maximum number of s3 connections, the default is 50
                 s3_request_timeout_ms: s3 request timeout, in milliseconds, the default is 3000
                 s3_connection_timeout_ms: s3 connection timeout, in milliseconds, the default is 1000
+            2) Supports modifying parameter information other than `type`.

     ## example